liudonghua123/flutter_chrome_extension_demo/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to run the chrome extension

+1. open `chrome://extensions/` and enable `Developer mode`
+2. `flutter build web --web-renderer html --csp`
+3. Load unpacked app from `build/web/`